 - Sound advice: Of course, if you don't give good investing advice, your newsletter isn't going to last long.
 The newsletters on this list have stood the test of time because they consistently outperform the market; if you can do the same, your financial newsletter has a shot at becoming a hit, too.

 The best penny stock newsletter is difficult to say, since no penny stock newsletters have performed as well as the newsletters I’ve laid out above.
 Some investors subscribe to newsletters like Penny Stock Prophet ($97 lifetime), Falcon Stocks ($197 annually), Penny Stock Dream ($450 annually), Penny Pro ($999 annually), and Penny Picks (free), but when it comes to maximizing your ROI, you’re better off with a more traditional newsletter.

 You want to ensure that you get your investing advice from trusted sources, which generally means investors who are putting their own money into the trades they suggest.
-Capitalist Exploits and Oxford Communiqué do this, though the other newsletter publishers on this list don't disclose whether they invest their own money into the stocks that they promote.
+Capitalist Exploits and Oxford Communiqué do this, though the other newsletter publishers on this list (or others like Bob Brinker) don't disclose whether they invest their money into the stocks they promote.

-From the list above, the newsletter that offers the most contrarian outlook is certainly Capitalist Exploits, since they've built their entire brand around finding value where others aren't looking.
-If you want to get a feel for the sort of investing perspectives they advocate, sign up to their newsletter for just $1 for your first 30 days.
+From the list above, the newsletter that offers the most contrarian outlook is certainly Capitalist Exploits since they've built their entire brand around finding value where others aren't looking.
+If you want to get a feel for the sort of investing perspectives they advocate, sign up for their newsletter for just $1 for your first 30 days.